craftwar/suspend/visual studio/README.txt

 suspend.exe -r a.exe b.exe

-.cmd/.bat batch file usage: (save in UTF-8, not UTF-8 BOM) sample file: suspend.cmd (I use this script to fast suspend/resume) modify the second line after "set suspend_targets=" to yoour targets Use NotePad++ to edit it.
+.cmd/.bat batch file usage: (save in UTF-8, not UTF-8 BOM, cmd can't handle UTF-8 BOM) sample file: suspend.cmd (I use this script to fast suspend/resume) modify the second line targets to yours
+Recommend UTF-8 editor: NotePad++
-Don't use windows built-in notepad.
-(It will add BOM to UTF-8 file)
+Don't use windows built-in Notepad.
+(It will add BOM to UTF-8 file) NotePad supports UTF-8 no BOM since Win10 1903